-Hormonal birth control methods contain estrogen OR/AND progestin.
+Hormonal birth control methods contain estrogen OR/AND progestin and bill control pills.
 However, some people should not use estrogen-containing ones and use methods that contain progestin only.
 This includes those who:

 It refers to methods of preventing pregnancy.
-These methods include medications, devices, and procedures.
+These methods include birth control pills, medications, devices, and procedures.

 There are numerous methods, and this is a personal decision.
 But your doctor can help you decide which type is best for you.

 While no method works perfectly all the time, some are more effective than others.